nikcleju/IT_Course/Lectures/02_DiscreteTransmissionChannels.md

 ### Preview of the channel coding theorem

-* Even though some information $I(X,Y)$ is transmitted on the channel, there still is the $H(X|Y)$ uncertainty on the input
-* We want error-free transmission, with no uncertainty
-* Solution: use error coding (see chapter IV)
+* For transmission with no errors, we use **error coding** of data before transmission
-* How coding works:
+* How error coding usually works:
-    * coder receives $k$ symbols (bits, usually) that we want to transmit
-    * coder appends additional $m$ symbols computed via some coding algorithm
+    * For each $k$ symbols of data, coder appends additional $m$ symbols, computed via some coding algorithm
-    * the total $k+m$ bits are transmitted over a noisy channel
+    * All of them are sent on the channel
-    * the decoding algorithm tries to detect and correct errors, based on the additional $m$ bits that were appended
+    * The decoder detects/corrects errors based on the additional $m$ bits
 * Coding rate: $$R = \frac{k}{k+m}$$
     * stronger protection = bigger $m$ = less efficient
     * weaker protection = smaller $m$ = more efficient